There are two ways to participate in a Non-Willamette Program:

 - The committee will expect you to provide a strong academic case for approving your Non-Willamette program, including materials that outline the program's course of study and costs.
 If "approved" the program is considered an "Approved as WU" program.

 - If approved, you will pay WU tuition to Willamette via your student account.
-WU will pay up to a maximum of $10,000 towards the cost of the Approved as WU program, as those costs appear on the standard invoice for that program.
+WU will pay up to a maximum of $10,300 (for programs commencing after spring 2014) towards the cost of the Approved as WU program, as those costs appear on the standard invoice for that program.
 This does not include airfare, visa related costs, or other incidental costs related to participation in the program.
-If the cost of the Approved as WU program exceeds $10,000, you will be billed the difference via your WU student account.
+If the cost of the Approved as WU program exceeds $10,300 (for programs commencing after spring 2014), you will be billed the difference via your WU student account.
+If it is less than $10,300.00, you do not receive any financial credit for the difference.
 Students are responsible for paying any application fees associated with their Approved as WU program.

 Credits may be transferred as generic non-Willamette credits as determined by the WU Registrar.
 It is, however, Willamette policy not to accept any transfer credit for leave of absence study at a partner institution when a Willamette Program is concurrently operating there.
 Arrangements for these programs, including how you will get credit, are done by you in consultation with the Office of the Registrar, the Office of Financial Aid, and your academic advisor and/or major department.
 You may take this option at any time- there is no "deadline", although care should be taken to make the proper arrangements with the Office of the Registrar in a timely manner.